sjgrider256/Digital_Forest/README.md

 - Results will be saved with predicted labels and probabilities.

 ### Output
-Model predictions are merged with the combined metadata file, which contains image filenames, lat/lon coordinates, and bounding box information.
+Model predictions are merged with the combined metadata file, which contains image filenames, lat/lon coordinates, and bounding box information obtained from the original DeepForest predictions.
 The final output is a CSV that can be imported into QGIS or other GIS software to visualize detected species across the forest plot.

 ### Building your own dataset